• 9/11 Victim Programs

 empty office in new york city

-Administration to Reverse World Trade Center Health Program Staff and Funding Cuts
+Administration Reverses World Trade Center Health Program Staff and Funding Cuts

-Update as of February 21st, 2025: Lawmakers from both parties have condemned the cuts, emphasizing the program’s importance to those who risked their lives in response to the 9/11 attacks.
-Amid widespread public outcry across political lines, the federal government is expected to halt reductions to staffing and funding for the World Trade Center Health Program, which provides medical care and research for 9/11 survivors, according to several New York lawmakers.
+Update as of February 21st, 2025: Lawmakers from both parties condemned the cuts, emphasizing the program’s importance to those who risked their lives in response to the 9/11 attacks.
+Because of this, the administration has rescinded the reductions to staffing and funding for the World Trade Center Health Program, and has restored research grants that had been terminated.

 February 18, 2025: The World Trade Center Health Program (WTCHP) is a critical lifeline for 137,000 9/11 responders and survivors across the country, many who are currently battling 9/11 cancers and serious breathing conditions.
 Unfortunately, recent cuts by the new administration have put the future of medical care for 9/11 victims at risk.
 According to a statement by Benjamin Chevat, Executive Director of the Citizens for the Extension of the James Zadroga Act, these changes could delay urgent medical care for 9/11 cancer patients, halt important 9/11 cancer research, and reduce the program's ability to assist the entire 9/11 community.